dc232/Google_test_task/README.md

 Inorder to create the Load balancer through the following commands terraform validate (to validate the files for any errors) terraform apply -auto-approve (To apply the changes to the infrastructure)

+Where Secrets.tf
+- Finds and uses the account.json file
+- Sets the Project name and region

 ## Terraform file overview
 ### The instance template (instance_template.tf)